shokiami/GeoKnowr/README.md

 # GeoKnowr

-A GeoGuessr AI, created by Sho Kiami and Zach Chapman
+A GeoGuessr AI, created by Sho Kiami and Zach Chapman.

 <br>